Back to Blog

 Can I use a digital business card without forcing recipients to install an app?

 Yes — and you should pick a tool that doesn't force this.
-Blinq, HiHello, Wave Connect, and Portrai all open as a normal web page on any phone.
+Blinq, HiHello, Wave Connect, and Portrai open as a normal web page on any phone.
 Popl pushes recipients toward account creation; Mobilo rewrites every link as a tracking redirect.

 What's the difference between the free tiers?